 I was looking through a stitch dictionary to find a nice stitch for a cardigan pattern I’m designing, and I stumbled upon a cluster stitch that looked interesting.
 However, it didn’t quite fit the “look” I wanted for my design, so I played with it until I got the exact look I wanted.

-I really like the way it turned out, so I want to share the stitch pattern with you guys!
-I’ve also incorporated into a cardigan, which is my most popular pattern on my blog!
+Anyway, I really like the way it turned out, so I want to share the stitch pattern with you guys!

-I have also created a bundle of 4 lace stitch patterns on Etsy which can be found here.
+You can!
+I have also created a bundle of 4 lace stitch patterns on Etsy which can be found below.
 Included is the Pansy Stitch, plus 3 OTHER lace stitch patterns written out for easy printing.
 Find this HERE!

 More Tips & Tutorials